ubcctf/ubcctf.github.io/challenge.md

 # Maple Bacon 1337 Challenges
 ---

+**Thanks for trying out this year's 1337 challenges!
+Although the 1337 role is no longer obtainable, you can find all challenge files and resources below.**

 All flags will begin with the prefix `maple{`.
 You can find last year's challenges [here](challenge-2021.md).

 **Note**: Some challenges will require you to connect to a remote server.
 Netcat (abbreviated as `nc`) is a simple tool installable on Mac/Linux that makes this easy: connect to a server with `nc <ip> <port>`.
 Netcat is used mainly for remote, text-based connections.
 For example, entering the command `nc 1337.maplebacon.org 4000` in your terminal will let you interact with the first part of the Miscellaneous challenge.